Sklpcc/CSharpCustomLibs/README.md

 # CSharpCustomLibs

+I'll upload code snippets that I want to reuse in other college projects/assignments.

+## Disclaimer
 I know there are more effective methods.
 But I did it just for fun.

 **NOT recommended for use in production environments.
 (Not even development).**